 Now that you know how much is enough for this Christmas, figure out if you want to have grandparents/relatives give any of the gifts.

 Almost as soon as I know what I want my girls to receive, I talk to my mom and see if she wants to get any of the things for the girls.
 Then I put down their names next to any of the items that they want to buy.

-And if any other relatives ask what our girls want, I will give them an option or two from the list as well and put their name next to what they decide.
+And if any other relatives ask what our girls want, I will give them an option or two from the list as well and put their names next to what they decide on.